marq24/ha-tibber-pulse-local/README.md

 Personally I have configured my router in a way, that the Pulse Bridge gets allways the same IP assigned.
 I just can recommend to do the same.
 Since accessing the device via IP (instead of the host name) will save you DNS-Lookups.

-When you open the web frontend of the bridge, you have to provide the user `admin` and the password always.
+When you open the web frontend of the bridge, you always have to provide the user `admin` and the password.

 ![img|160x90](images/web-frontend.png)

+Now (when the frontend works for you) almost everything is prepared...
+Just one more thing to check:

+#### Part II: Ensure that there is at least one node paired with the bridge

+For what ever reasons there are experts out there, trying to use this integration _without having paired_ the Tibber Pulse reading head (the part is mounted at your power meter) with the Tibber Pulse Bridge.
+For sure this not going to work!
+The pairing procedure is part of the regular Tibber Pulse setup process with your Tibber app - so probably you have done this already - but just in case:

+Please double-check by opening the `http://[YOUR_IP]/nodes/` section (you can select from the menu the 'NODES' entry) and ensure, that there is at least one node listed - which means that the bridge is connected with the reading-head-unit.

+Here you can also check, if the node is listed with the (expected) default NodeId value `1`.
+If you have a different NodeId, then you need to adjust the expert setting `Node Number (expert setting)` when configure this integration.

+#### Finally, you are done!

-Now (when the frontend works for you) all is prepared, so you can install and use this `Tibber Local Polling` integration
+When part I & II is completed/confirmed, __then__ you can install and use this `Tibber Local Polling` integration

 ## Setup / Installation